Carreau/phd-dissertation/parts/part3.rst

 .. |tau| replace:: :math:`\tau_{rep}`

-In which :math:`\tau_{rep} = \frac{l_f^2}{D_{rep}}` is a single fit parameter that depends on diffusion constant for filament reptation |Drep| and the filaments length :math:`l_f`.
+In which :math:`\tau_{rep} = \frac{l_f^2}{D_{rep}}` is a single fit parameter depending on diffusion constant for filament reptation |Drep| and the filaments length :math:`l_f`.
 In this form, :math:`\chi` is a sum of exponential decays with well defined characteristic timescales and amplitudes that decrease as :math:`1/n^2`.
-To fit this model to the data of the relaxation phase, we can limit ourselves to the first 40 terms of the sum as any of the subsequents terms represent timescales we cannot reach with our experimental resolution.
+To fit this model to the relaxation phase data, we can limit ourselves to the first 40 terms of the sum, as any of the subsequent terms represent timescales, we cannot reach with our experimental resolution.

-It should be noted that the value of :math:`\chi(t=0)` is 1 and should be treated particularly in order to insure continuity of the force applied on the actin-bead in the model.
+It should be noted that the value of :math:`\chi(t=0)` is 1 and should be treated particularly in order to ensure continuity of the force applied on the actin-bead in the model.

-Using this sum of exponential decays is coherent with the common findings of power-laws found in the frequency-dependant shear modulus of both `in vivo` and `in vitro` actin networks as well as the relaxation behavior found in cells.
+Using this sum of exponential decays is coherent with the common conclusions of power-laws found in the frequency-dependant shear modulus of both `in vivo` and `in vitro` actin networks, as well as the relaxation behaviour found in cells.

-In order to determine :math:`\tau_{rep}`, the Young's modulus determined in the approach phase is used and the model is fitted against the relaxation data.
-A result of such a fit can be seen on :num:`figure #fit-3-phases`.
-The value of
+In order to determine :math:`\tau_{rep}`, the Young's modulus established  in the approach phase is used and the model is fitted against the relaxation data.
+A result of such a fit can be observed on :num:`figure #fit-3-phases`.
+The values of
 |tau| are highly variable and the fit can be difficult when the relaxation is
 slow or in the order of the measured noise.
-Variation of |tau| with the concentration in Capping Protein can be seen on :num:`figure #tau-violin`, and one example of fit on the :num:`figure #fit-3-phases`
+The variation of |tau| with the concentration in Capping Protein can be seen on :num:`figure #tau-violin`, and one example of fit on the :num:`figure #fit-3-phases`